-Lead is associated with spontaneous abortions.
+Lead is associated with spontaneous abortions (Hertz-Picciotto 2003, Vigeh 2010) and has adverse health effects during pregnancy (Amaral et al. 2010, Bellinger 2005, Cleveland et al. 2008, Hu et al. 2006, Rudge et al. 2009, Schell et al. 2003, Taylor, Golding, and Emond 2015, Zhu et al. 2010).
 The channel appears to be the adverse effect of lead on the development of the fetus's neurological system.
 The NTP (2012, p.
 108) states: "There are few human studies with blood Pb data that evaluate the potential association with spontaneous abortion.
 The conclusions that there is limited evidence that maternal blood Pb <10 μ g/dL and paternal blood Pb >31 μ g/dL are associated with spontaneous abortion are based primarily on two key studies: the Borja-Aburto et al. (1999) prospective nested case-control study and Lindbohm et al. (1991a) retrospective nested case control study.
 Additional support for the association is provided by several studies that determine exposure by occupation or residence rather than by blood Pb data."